ephemeralwx/VisioALS/README.md

 ## Quick Start (For Caregivers)

 VisioALS runs on any Windows 10/11 computer with a webcam.
-No technical knowledge required.
+I tried my best to make it as easy to set up as possible.

 1. **Download** the latest installer from the [Releases](../../releases) page
 2. **Run the installer** and follow the prompts